-In recognition of these efforts, Rush University Medical Center and Rush College of Nursing were honored with the 2004 Henry Betts, MD, Award from the Rehabilitation Institute of Chicago, the top corporate award for disability rights and employment advocacy.
+In recognition of these efforts, the Medical Center and Rush College of Nursing were honored with the 2004 Henry Betts, MD, Award from the Rehabilitation Institute of Chicago, the top corporate award for disability rights and employment advocacy.

 Rush has also been cited as "setting the standard of excellence in America" in a major report funded by the Robert Wood Johnson Foundation on the crisis of health care for people with disabilities.

-See Disabled Access and Services for information for patients with disabilities.
+See Accessibility Resources and Services to find information for patients with disabilities.

 For disability-related assistance, questions or concerns, please contact the following:

 Rush University Medical Center

 The Tower, which opened in 2012 and is a key part of the Medical Center, incorporates what's known as universal design, making it accessible to people with and without disabilities.

 Here are a few of the key features:

 - The grade of the slopes of the ramps between the Tower and the Atrium Building are barely noticeable, making it easier for people in wheelchairs to propel themselves up and down the ramps.

 - Handrails are abundant throughout areas where patients travel.